In a crowded market of urethane products, Varathane and Minwax shine as the go-to names for wood finishing.

 Verdict: Varathane by a slim margin

-Varathane Stain vs Minwax – Drying Time
+Varathane vs Minwax Stain – Drying Time

 Now, we return to the age-old battle between polyurethane and speed.
 It would be easy to declare Minwax the winner by a mile with fancy names like fast-drying polyurethane, super fast-drying, and ultra fast-drying polyurethane.